It all began when I was a little homie...nah, well yeah.

 Additionally, I am curious of the relationship between memory and erasure in the way we understand mortality.

 In recent works, I have begun to explore how concepts such as: faith, endurance, and potentiality function within the history of the Afro-American experience.

 Anthony Jamari Thomas (b.1990) received his Bachelor's degree from John Jay College, New York NY (2012).
-Thomas's graduating thesis examined the interplay between metaphysics and philosophy in the work of artist: William Blake, leading to a brief stint in studio art and ultimately, full-time practice.
-Thomas employs varying disciplines to examine the relationship between collective memory and cultural identity.
-Since his debut, Thomas has exhibited with several spaces throughout New York including: Art In Flux Harlem (2013, 2014), El Museo del Barrio (2014), No Longer Empty (2014) Galerie Protege (2015), BronxArtSpace (2017) and National Black Theatre which acquired Trayvon's Cross (2014) for their permanent collection (2017).
-His work has also been featured in Barbed Magazine and most recently: Know Wave on their weekly streaming platform: Live from Chinatown w/ Paradigm Publishing.
+Thomas work presents a deep interest in black spirituality, ritual, identity and documentation including photography, painting, performance and film.
+Thomas has exhibited with several spaces throughout New York including: Art In Flux Harlem (2013, 2014), El Museo del Barrio (2014), No Longer Empty (2014) Galerie Protege (2015), BronxArtSpace (2017) National Black Theatre which acquired Trayvon's Cross (2014) for their permanent collection (2017) and Dover Street Market Los Angeles (2018).
+Additionally, Thomas has released three publications: LAMB (2018), Fragmented Stream of Consciousness (2020) and Life Before (2021), published by Adidas Skateboarding.
+Lastly, his work has been featured in Office Magazine, Barbed Magazine, Hypebeast, Highsnobiety and Forbes Magazine.